Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter3.md

 "That..."

 That I know already.
-Kiriko nee-san was super nice after all.
+Kiriko-neesan was super nice after all.

 People in general, irrespective of gender, are not all cut out of the same stone.